Q. Who is eligible to apply?

 A. Yes.
 Organizations, such as Main Street organizations, Planning District Commissions, and Chambers may apply if their application is focused on marketing small businesses and/or off-peak/shoulder season visitation.

-Q. What does it mean that I must spend 25% of my award in an out-of-state market?
+Q. What does it mean that I must spend 75% of my award in an out-of-region market?

-A. If you are requesting a $5,000 award, you must spend at least $1,250 targeting an out-of-state market.
-You may use digital media, social media, or other advertising venues, such as print newspaper and magazines.
+A. If you are requesting a $5,000 award, you must spend at least $3,750 targeting an out-of-state market.
+These are localities 50 or more miles away from your business or destination.
+You may use digital media, social media, or other advertising and media outlets, such as print newspaper and magazines.

-Q. I have more than seven line items in my marketing plan.
+Q. I have more than seven line items in my reimbursable marketing plan.
 What should I do?

 A. Because this is a microbusiness program with a smaller award maximum, we would like you to concentrate your marketing dollars on no more than seven marketing outlets/initiatives.
-Review your marketing plan and adjust so that you do not go over seven line items in your in-kind marketing plan or marketing plan.
+Review your marketing plan and adjust it so that you do not go over seven line items in your in-kind marketing plan or marketing plan.
+Be detailed with your placement dates and target demographics in each line item.

-A. Yes, but the early 2023 applications must be for new initiatives under those programs’ Terms and Conditions.
+A. Yes, but the early 2025 applications must be for new initiatives under those programs’ Terms and Conditions.
+Additionally, award amounts may be reduced if an applicant receives an award through multiple programs.

 Q. I live in Virginia, but my business is based in Maryland.
 Can I still apply?

-A. No. Businesses and organizations must be located in Virginia to apply.
+A. No. Businesses and organizations must be in Virginia to apply.